Launch your business in 10 days!

 What are some disadvantages of a home business?

-When starting a small business from home, many business owners struggle with aspects like:
+When starting a small business from home, business owners often struggle with aspects like:

 Many small business owners will attend networking groups that help them overcome these common challenges.
 Start practicing good habits early to give your home-based business idea the best chance of success.